The Worst Witch: Setting

 The stories mainly take place within the walls of Miss Cackle's Academy for Witches, a girls-only boarding magic school that is described in the books as a stone castle on top of a mountain, surrounded by pine forest.

 The school year is divided into two terms: the Winter term (September–January) and the Summer term (March–July), with a month's holiday between them.
-Students starts at Cackle's at the age of 12, and finish at the age of 17, for a total of five school years.
-The students arrive at the start of the term by flying broomsticks, except for the new first years, who walk through walker's gate as they can't fly yet.
+Students start at Cackle's at the age of 12 and finish at the age of 17 for a total of five school years.
+The students arrive at the start of the term by flying broomsticks, except for the new first years, who walk through the walker's gate as they can't fly yet.
 Halfway through the first term, the first years are each presented with a black kitten – Mildred receives a grey-and-black tabby cat as they apparently ran out of purely black cats – which they teach to ride the broomstick.
 The first book postulates that the cats weren't for any practical purpose except to keep tradition going, and in Wishing Star, a group of elder witches note that there is no restriction on what animal a witch must have as her flight companion, with cats only being traditional as they are discreet and easy to care for, which leads to Mildred being permitted to fly with her dog, Star, after he shows greater broom aptitude than her cat Tabby.
 At the end of the first year, each pupil receives a copy of The Popular Book of Spells, a three-inch thick volume bound in black leather.
 This was not really to be used, as they already had paperback editions for the classroom, but like the cats, it's another piece of tradition.
 At the end of the fifth and final year, students sit the exams for the W.H.C.
 (Witches' Higher Certificate), and most pupils were awarded with the certificate.

 The first book says that the school winter uniform is composed of "black gymslips, black stockings, black hob-nailed boots, grey shirts and black-and-grey ties".
 The first book also postulates that "the only touches of colour [on the uniforms] were the sashes round their gymslips – a different colour for each house, although the houses are not named – and the school badge, which was a black cat sitting on a yellow moon".
-In the summer term, originally the girls wore grey-and-black checked dresses, but this was changed from Worst Witch All At Sea onwards to a simple black dress as Ms Hardbroom felt that the original design was too frivolous.
+In the summer term, originally the girls wore grey-and-black checked dresses, but this was changed from Worst Witch All At Sea onwards to a simple black dress as Ms Hardbroom felt that the original design was too frivolous (the girls didn't agree, though).